What’s Happening with Bloomington’s Nature Resources

 Marsh Lake Park

-2024 will see even more great views and restored areas as we expand the restoration area, come and check it out!
 Remember restoration/construction is messy and takes time to transform, but it will, and it will be spectacular.
 (Join us at an upcoming Second Saturday event, occurring monthly throughout the year.)
 Events

 Winchester Pond

-HUGE news…….
+Great news…….

 Our partnership, voice and work with the city helped create, within the city, a program that allows local non-profits to secure grants and manage projects to help in city parks, opening many opportunities for new restoration efforts.
 We are currently identifying opportunities and seeking grant’s in order to take advantage of helping within Bloomington on more projects.